Aaaalright you lovely person you, today we're gonna explore more on one of my favorite topics ev-ah: BRANDING.

-For example, all of my pages are archived.
-When some one clicks on the category "Biz Tips & Tricks" from the menu, you will be shown all my posts in one easy glance!
+For example, all of my blog posts are archived.
+When some one clicks on "blog" from the top navigation menu they can browse all of my blog posts by category:

-Creating a challenge for your clients and followers to participate in is a great way to spread the word and connect with your audience!
+Creating a challenge for your clients and followers to participate in is a great way to spread the word, provide value and connect with your audience!

 For example, I've got a free challenge to help you master your email marketing.